This tour is for all levels of students

 Students will stay at the purpose built Kusun Guesthouse.
 Rooms are single rooms with your own toilet and shower.
 Double rooms available for couples.
 All bed linen will be supplied but students will need to bring towels.The rooms will be serviced and arrangements can be made for laundry etc. Three delicious Ghanaian meals will be provided daily, prepared by the village women.
 Vegetarians and most special diets can be catered for.

 You will be learning rhythms for both djembe and kpanlogo drums.
-The hire of these drums is included in the price of the tour (and we will give you a bell, a shekere and a bag of sticks).
+The hire of these drums is included in the price of the tour.
 If you wish to purchase drums or any other instruments we can arrange this for you.
 Please Note: If you do purchase any instruments, students will be responsible for the freight/post, etc, of these instruments back to their own countries.

 The classes are under the guidance of Ghanaian master musician NII TETTEY TETTEH and one of Australia’s leading percussionists, RAY PERIERA.
 Tuition is 4 hours daily, 5 days a week – Monday to Friday, 9am to 1pm.
 10 master musicians and dancers – under the guidance of Nii Tettey Tetteh - provide all tuition.
 Students are placed into smaller groups dependent on ability and experience – advanced or intermediate or beginners – and each group will have 2-4 teachers to work with them.
 Private lessons by arrangement.